cpchalk/gpcheckx/README.md

 # Truncating a large word acceptor

-If a word acceptor, W, consists of M states, we can truncate it to smaller number, N,  of states by treating all states with number greater than N as fail states.
+If a word acceptor, W, consists of N states, then we can truncate it in memory to a smaller number, N,  of states by treating all states with number greater than N as fail states of W.

-We specify this by the -s N switch.
+We specify this by the -s N (or -s 'Base;Increment') switch.

 # Using diagonals to build a 'small' and possibly correct word acceptor.
 It has been observed that, in many cases, the complete